johnsonjh/VEDIT/README.md

 ## Future

 * Building for CP/M-86 and DOS, if possible (as the sources seem to support), should be worked out and documented.
+It appears when building for 8086, the source was first transformed by a currently unknown program, and then built using an (8086?)
+"PASM" assembler and "PLINK" linker, possibly from Phoenix.
+Further investigation is required.

 ## User's Manuals